amitshankar/Udacity/Data_Analyst_Nanodegree/Term_01/Project_03/markdown/git_page/data_analyst_nanodegree_term_01_project_03_movie_tmdb_python_003.md

+Title: Movie tmdb EDA in Python
+Author: Amit Shankar
+Date: 5/7/2018
+Tags: data analyst nanodegree, python, eda
+Summary: This is the third project of term one in the data analyst nanodegree program.
+This project reads TMDb movie dataset and performs EDA using jupyter python.

 <a id='top'> </a>
 This project explores the TMDb movie data set from Udacity's curated data site.
-The dataset is also attached in the data folder.
+The dataset can be found [here](https://github.com/amitshankar/Udacity/tree/master/Data_Analyst_Nanodegree/Term_01/Project_03/data) and the jupyter script is [here](*****).
 The data set contains information on approximately 10,000 movies.
 Also brief overview can be found [here](#overview).
 <br>
 <br>